 Academic Awards and Prizes

 There are currently approximately 60 academic awards, prizes, and research and teaching fellowships offered by the College.
 We encourage you to alert your majors and concentrators to relevant awards as early as possible in the academic year, including, where relevant, application, deadline and guideline information.
-As Director of Undergraduate Studies, you will coordinate your departmental selection process and provide the names of award and prize winners to the Office of Academic Affairs in April.
+As Director of Undergraduate Studies, you will coordinate your departmental selection process and provide the names of award and prize winners to Academic Planning and Administration in April.
 Recipients of these awards are honored at the annual Academic Awards and Prizes Ceremony and Reception, which is held each year in the week of Commencement.
-Please contact Hazel May, Senior Associate Dean of Academic Affairs, at 4-6372 or at firstname.lastname@example.org for more information.
+Please contact Ariella Lang, associate dean of Academic Affairs, for more information.

 Valedictorian and Salutatorian

 Valedictorian and Salutatorian are two of the highest distinctions our students may be awarded upon graduation.
 The College faculty Committee on Instruction and the College faculty Committee on Honors, Awards, and Prizes (COHAP) have agreed that the selection of these two honors, in keeping with the criteria used in awarding all other academic honors, be based not just upon GPA but upon strength, breadth, depth, and rigor of the student's academic achievements as well as on evidence of the student's intellectual promise, character, and achievement outside the classroom.